 With our walk up part of the Heaphy Track completed.
 We decided that we would visit the famous arches at Oparara the following morning.
-Waking up to the sounds of helicopters buzzing the camp I set out to investigate to discover a deer that had been shot hanging below one of the choppers which was then dropped into the back of the hunters ute and he was away with his prize.
+Waking up to the sounds of helicopters buzzing the camp I set out to investigate to discover a deer that had been shot hanging below one of the choppers which were then dropped into the back of the hunters’ ute and he was away with his prize.

-I know these aren’t great photos as it all happened so quickly and I was a little far away but if you look closely you can see the helicopter with the deer hanging from it.
+I know these aren’t great photos as it all happened so quickly and I was a little far away, but if you look closely, you can see the helicopter with the deer hanging from it.

-4 kms up the road from the camp is the turn off for the Oparara Arches however there is a big sign at the start of the road stating that it’s not suitable for campervans, or towing vehicles so we decided not to risk it and decided to head towards where we were set to spend the next night freedom camping at Little Wanganui.
+4 km’s up the road from the camp is the turn off for the Oparara Arches.
+However, there is a big sign at the start of the road stating that it’s not suitable for campervans, or towing vehicles.
+So we decided not to risk it and decided to head towards where we were set to spend the next night freedom camping at Little Wanganui.

-The road to Westport takes you along the coast past the towns of Hector and Granity it also takes you past where the rail line terminates at the Stockton Coal Depot here you can see the coal arriving in buckets along the aerial ropeway to be deposited at the depot and then loaded onto the trains.
+The road to Westport takes you along the coast past the towns of Hector and Granity.
+It also takes you past where the rail line terminates at the Stockton Coal Depot.
+Here you can see the coal arriving in buckets along the aerial ropeway to be deposited at the depot and then loaded onto the trains.

 Back on the road and once past Westport it was into the Buller Gorge which was to provide our 4th crossing from one side of the Island to the other with the Haast, Arthurs and Lewis Passes all completed (see previous blogs for details).
-So although this is not called a pass it still feels like it especially further on in the upper parts of the gorge.
+So although this is not called a pass, it still feels like it especially further on in the upper parts of the gorge.

-Of course no trip through the gorge would be complete without the obligatory photos of where the road is carved out of solid rock with one lane that crawls through the overhang right on a sweeping bend that has the river rushing past below you.
+Of course, no trip through the gorge would be complete without the obligatory photos of where the road is carved out of solid rock with one lane that crawls through the overhang right on a sweeping bend that has the river rushing past below you.
 With no traffic lights here like there are at other tight areas along the way you could imagine that you might have to wait a while during busy times on the road.
-Still I guess that would allow you time to grab a couple of good photos.
+Still, I guess that would allow you time to grab a couple of good photos.

-As you can see the camp was quite empty on our arrival but did fill up quite a bit after I had taken this photo.
+As you can see, the camp was quite empty on our arrival but did fill up quite a bit after I had taken this photo.

 Strange how things work I would never have noticed this name had it not been sitting the way it was on top of the stick rather than a cross like all the others.
 Here was the memorial to Sgt.
-Samuel Forsyth VC. since there have only been 70 holders of the VC. in New Zealand I was keen to do a little research about the gallant efforts that resulted in the awarding of this medal.
+Samuel Forsyth VC.
+Since there have only been 70 holders of the VC. in New Zealand, I was keen to do a little research about the gallant efforts that resulted in the awarding of this medal.

 Sgt.
 Forsyth was awarded the medal posthumously after helping take out three machine gun emplacements during an attack in Grevillers France in August 1918 if you would like to read more click here